-A WARNING: When connecting the battery, ensure that the correct polarity is observed (black is negative and red/brown is positive) and that the terminals are securely fastened.
+⚠ WARNING: When connecting the battery, ensure that the correct polarity is observed (black is negative and red/brown is positive) and that the terminals are securely fastened.

 Under normal circumstances it should not be necessary to remove the battery other than for routine inspection of terminals.

-Your motorhome has been fitted with an in line 40amp fuse between each battery positive terminal and the power supply unit.
+Your motorhome has been fitted with an in-line 40 amp fuse between the battery terminal and the power supply unit.
 Do not use a higher rated fuse as this may cause damage to your motorhome.

-A WARNING: Switch off all appliances and lamps before connecting or disconnecting the battery.
+⚠ WARNING: Switch off all appliances and lamps before connecting or disconnecting the battery.
 Open flames and smoking are prohibited around the battery compartment.